 If Bella Pacifica is full, check out the forested campground at Long Beach Golf Course.
 The onsite restaurant, Wildside Bar and Grill, is family-friendly and one of the top places to eat in Tofino.
 There’s also a mini golf course and a driving range, which is great entertainment for the family.

 The Green Point Campground at Pacific Rim National Park offers marvelous camping in British Columbia.
-With a forested, beachfront national park setting, competition is fierce to get a coveted spot here.
+With a forested, beachfront setting in a pristine national park, getting a coveted spot here isn’t easy.
 Mark your calendar for when Parks Canada booking dates open.

 Where to eat in Tofino with kids

-Shelter for dinner.
+Shelter for dinner. *Note: Shelter suffered a devastating fire in December 2022.
+It is currently closed.
 This is one of Tofino’s most popular restaurants.
 The line-up can get long in the summer, so phone ahead for reservations.
 If you can, sit on the patio with the kids, or get a booth in the lounge section where surf movies are playing on a never-ending reel.
 Shelter is located across from Jamies’ Whaling Station on Campbell Street.